-3-Ye 4-Year-Old Rubrics ear-Old Rubrics Kindergarten (5-Year-Old) Ru n (5-Year-Old) Rub rics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplish (First Step Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies print in the environment (i.e., asking "What's that say?"). ldentifies own name as a whole.
-Recognizes that letters of the alphabet can be individually named.
-Recognizes some of the letters in his or her own name.
-Recognized his or her c and in those classmates as in enviro print. own name se of s, as well Recognizes and names most upper and lower case letters.
+3-Year-Old Rubrics 4-Year-Old Rubri Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for (First Steps for I Making Progress - hed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies print in the environment (i.e., asking "What's that say?").
+Identifies own name as a whole.
+Recognizes that letters of the alphabet can be individually nan the letters in his or her own name. his or her and in the classmate Recognizes and names most upper and lower case letters.
 Recognizes and names all upper and lower case letters.
 Recognizes some common words and environmental signs by sight.

-- RF.1 Demonstrate understanding of the organization and basic features of print. - RF.3 Know and apply grade-level phonics and word analysis skills in decoding words. - RF.4 Read emergent-reader texts with purpose and understanding.
+- Demonstrate understanding of the organization and basic features of print. - Know and apply grade-level phonics and word analysis skills in decoding words. - Read emergent-reader texts with purpose and understanding.

-ESSENTIAL INDICATORS DOMAIN 2 > Literacy Outcome 8 The child engages in activities that promote the acquisition of emergent writing skills.
+Outcome 8 > The child engages in activities that promote the acquisition of emergent writing skills.

 Indicator 8.3 Increasingly attempts to represent meaningful words and print in the environment using the early stages of writing.

-3-Ye ar-Old Rubrics 4-Year-Old Rubrics 5 Kindergarte n (5-Year-Old) Rub rics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Makes marks or scribbles in addition to drawings.
+3-Yea ar-Old Rubrics 4-Year-Old Rubrics ; Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Makes marks or scribbles in addition to drawings.
 Makes marks or scribbles in response to adult suggestions for writing.
 Makes marks or scribbles and identifies them as writing.
-Purposefully makes marks, scribbles, and/or letter-like shapes identifying the writing as words or print in the Shows increasing control of the writing tool as seen in the formation of letter-like shapes, forms of pretend cursive writing, and Writes own first and last name and many additional letters of the alphabet.
+Purposefully makes marks, scribbles, and/or letter-like shapes identifying the writing as words or print in the environment.
+Shows increasing control of the writing tool as seen in the formation of letter-like shapes, forms of pretend cursive writing, and some letters; may write some words or names.
+Writes own first and last name and many additional letters of the alphabet.
 Writes words using inventive (emergent) spelling with some correct letters and some approximations.
 Writes some simple words using standard spelling in combination with inventive (emergent) spelling.